On this page you can find information about:

-Layer 3 is where virtualization lives, and 2016 is the year that the telecom market gets serious about network functions virtualization (NFV) -- putting the pieces into place that will allow them to virtualize the current network and elements, with the goal of automating it and adding "agility" to catch up with the OTT players.
+Layer 3 is where virtualization lives, and 2018 is the year that the telecom market gets serious about the mass deployment of network functions virtualization (NFV) -- putting the pieces into place that will allow them to virtualize the current network and elements, with the goal of automating it and adding "agility" to catch up with the OTT players.

 Layer 4, the Telco Cloud, is the most radical level of the model, and is probably going to take another five years for CSPs to build.
 Among the hurdles that must be overcome before cloudification can take place are re-architecting VNFs, adopting agile approaches, enabling extreme automation, solving vendor disaggregation and some level of virtualization standardization.

 Join us as we help define the DNA of the 21st century's new four-layer network architecture!

 Beats: Virtualization, OSS/BSS, test & measurement, fixed broadband, packet-optical, coffee, movies.

 Don't be fooled by the weird cod-French surname: Ray's as British as corned beef and bad teeth, despite affecting a sheen of Continental sophistication by his constant references to fancy-dan "proper" coffee.
 He's even trained as a barista, for god's sake.